Prison + Neighborhood Arts Project

 What can we say from inside a maximum security prison?

-The arts have always provided a unique vocabulary for discussing challenging topics and pushing the boundaries of our thinking.
-The goal of P+NAP is to foster this kind of exploratory thinking with incarcerated students at Stateville, who have a wealth of knowledge and keen perspectives to share about the world around us.
+The arts and humanities have always provided essential vocabularies for discussing challenging topics and pushing the boundaries of our thinking.
+The goal of PNAP is to foster this kind of exploratory thinking with incarcerated students at Stateville, who have a wealth of knowledge and keen perspectives to share about the world around us.

 Over the last twenty years, an absolute defunding of programming in prisons has occurred.
 Between 1953 and 1994, state and federal grants made art and higher education available to people in prison.
 Since the 1994 Crime Bill Act barred funding to incarcerated students access to higher education for people in prison has been nominal.
 Today, non-profit organizations and universities have stepped in where the state has retreated.
 In Illinois, even prison libraries have been defunded, leaving to volunteer groups the task of getting books to prisoners.
 Men at Stateville Maximum Security Prison, who have long sentences and are ordinarily confined to their cells for most hours of the day, are left with few outlets for educational and creative inquiry.